onqtam/headjack/docs/why/10_COOPERATION.md

 > "Society cannot function without a regulatory structure adequate to its level of complexity." - [Understanding the Blue Church, by Jordan Hall](https://medium.com/deep-code/understanding-the-blue-church-e4781b2bd9b5)

+> "In essentials, unity; in non-essentials, liberty; in all things, charity." - [Saint Augustine](https://www.goodreads.com/quotes/332507-in-essentials-unity-in-non-essentials-liberty-in-all-things-charity)

+How do we reach unity in our process for determining how and in what to reach unity/coherence?

 Coherent pluralism - Jim Rutt

 What shouldn't we be divided on?